Automating Sensor Characterization with Bayesian Optimization: Methods: Characterization and Optimization

-Characterizing and optimizing a scientific CCD requires a cryogenic test station equipped with optical components to illuminate the sensor with a reproducible calibration source.
-The process entails measuring the detector’s response across a range of operational parameters and analyzing the output data to identify the optimal operating point.
-Typically, the parameters are scanned sequentially under the guidance of an experienced operator.
-In this section, we outline a detector characterization method that incorporates BO to autonomously identify optimal operating parameters, and apply this algorithm to optimize the \sisero{} CCD.
+Characterizing and optimizing the operation of a CCD entails measuring the detector’s response across a range of operating parameters and analyzing the output image data to identify the optimal operating point.
+In this section, we describe the physical setup for device characterization and traditional optimization techniques.
+Then we discuss a new, semi-automated characterization approach that uses Bayesian Optimization.
+We apply this approach to characterize the \sisero{} CCD as a demonstration of the new method.